madetech/architecture-handbook/learning_paths/responsive_architecture_approaches.md

 The overriding rule that makes this architecture work is _The Dependency Rule_.
 This rule says that _source code dependencies_ can only point _inwards_.

-A simple [explanation](https://www.youtube.com/watch?v=Ys_W6MyWOCw) that nicely explains when and when not to follow dogma based on trade offs.
-(15 minutes)
+A simple [explanation](https://www.youtube.com/watch?v=Ys_W6MyWOCw) that nicely explains when and when not to follow dogma based on trade offs - 15 minutes

 ## Further Reading